open-compass/MiroFlow/docs/mkdocs/docs/tool_python.md

 # Python Tools (`python_server.py`)

 The Python Execution Server provides a secure sandboxed environment for running Python code and shell commands using E2B server.
+This tool enables agents to execute code safely, manipulate files, and perform computational tasks in an isolated environment.

+!!! info "Available Functions"
+    This MCP server provides the following functions that agents can call:

+    - **Sandbox Management**: Create and manage isolated execution environments
+    - **Code Execution**: Run Python code and shell commands safely
+    - **File Operations**: Upload, download, and transfer files between local and sandbox
+    - **Internet Access**: Download files directly from web sources to sandbox

+---

+## Function Reference

+The following functions are provided by the `python_server.py` MCP tool and can be called by agents:

 ### `create_sandbox()`

 Creates a Linux sandbox for safely executing commands and running Python code.

 **Returns:**
 - `str`: The `sandbox_id` of the newly created sandbox

-**Usage Notes:**
+!!! warning "Important Usage Notes"
-- This tool must be called before using other tools within this MCP server file
+    - **Required First Step**: This tool must be called before using other tools within this MCP server
-- The sandbox may timeout and automatically shut down
+    - **Session Management**: The sandbox may timeout and automatically shut down after inactivity
-- The sandbox comes pre-installed with common packages for data science and document processing.
-For a detailed list and advanced usage information, see [E2B Extention](./e2b_extension.md)
+    - **Pre-installed Environment**: The sandbox comes pre-installed with common packages for data science and document processing.
+For a detailed list and advanced usage information, see [E2B Extension](./e2b_extension.md)

+---

 ### `run_command(sandbox_id: str, command: str)`

 Execute shell commands in the Linux sandbox.

 **Parameters:**